-Beginning with the March 31, 2017 valuation, PBGC used forward yield curve interest factors which were derived from a recalibration based on the prices from the two most recent ACLI surveys (March 31, 2017 and June 30, 2017) to value PBGC's liabilities.
-The interest factors so determined for the September 30, 2018 valuation vary annually from 2.95% in year 1 to 2.93% in year 31 and beyond.
-For the September 30, 2017 valuation the interest factors vary annually from 1.54% in year 1 to 2.44% in year 31 and beyond.
+Beginning with the March 31, 2017 valuation, PBGC used forward yield curve interest factors to value PBGC's liabilities.
+The interest factors so determined for the September 30, 2019 valuation vary annually from 2.36% in year 1 to 1.98% in year 31 and beyond.
+For the September 30, 2018 valuation the interest factors vary annually from 2.95% in year 1 to 2.93% in year 31 and beyond.
 These interest factors are dependent upon PBGC's mortality assumption.

 Beginning with the June 30, 2016 valuation, PBGC updated the mortality assumptions by adopting the recommendations from a study by an independent consulting firm.
 The study recommended that, when conducting valuations for its financial statements, PBGC use the RP-2014 Healthy Male Table times 1.09 and Healthy Female Table times 0.99.
 The study also recommended that continuing mortality improvements be taken into account by using the most recent projection scale available to project these tables forward.
 Beginning with the June 30, 2017 valuation, PBGC updated the valuation systems to fully implement using generational mortality tables.
-PBGC used the adjusted RP-2014 Healthy Male and Female Mortality tables each projected generationally with scale MP-2017 for the September 30, 2018 valuation.
+PBGC used the adjusted RP-2014 Healthy Male and Female Mortality tables each projected generationally with scale MP-2018 for the September 30, 2019 valuation.

-The mortality tables used for healthy lives in the FY 2017 valuation are the adjusted RP-2014 Healthy Male and Female Mortality tables each projected generationally with scale MP-2016.
+The mortality tables used for healthy lives in the FY 2018 valuation are the adjusted RP-2014 Healthy Male and Female Mortality tables each projected generationally with scale MP-2017.